bobtsang28/bobtsang28.github.io/_projects/2024-12-09-i-cycled-800km-across-japan.md

   </div>
 </div>

-The second half of the route took me on intense uphill trails through some of Japan’s most mountainous terrain.
-Despite the grueling climbs, it was certainly the highlight of the journey, exploring some of the most rural corners of the country I’ve ever seen and connecting with locals, hearing their stories and learning about life in these remote areas.
+The second half of the route took me through some of Japan’s most mountainous terrain, with intense uphill trails.
+While physically demanding, this portion of the journey proved to be the highlight, offering glimpses into the country’s most rural corners and the opportunity to connect with locals, hear their stories, and gain insight into life in these remote areas.

 <div class="gallery-box">
   <div class="gallery">